 I not only have one but two travel-inspired tattoos.
 They are part of a collection of six tattoos that I have.
 A delicate inscription reading ‘wanderlust’ stands at the back of my left ankle.
 It’s my favourite word as it reminds me of walking this world with a passion and to explore all the places that I have yet to visit.
 Almost symmetrical, an anchor on my left ankle’s inner side represents my safe point, home, and family.

 I travel a LOT!
 Like, to the point that my friends started joking that I chase the sun.
 I’ve always been obsessed with watching sunrises and sunsets everywhere I go.
-I love the continuity of the sun, like no matter what goes wrong, the sun is always going to rise the next day.
+I love the sun’s continuity, like no matter what goes wrong, the sun is always going to rise the next day.

 Meghan from Pixieskies

 Getting your first tattoo is a big step into the inevitability of wasting all your money on pretty pictures for your body.
 I chose to combine that step with another great expense in my life – travel.
-This specific endeavour wasn’t inspired by a specific trip.
+A specific trip didn’t inspire this specific endeavour.
 It’s very simplistic and was over in about 20 minutes, but I still absolutely adore it.

 My first ink was a crossed compass with a difference on my right ankle.
 Upon first glance, there seems to be nothing special about it, but for me, it has a big meaning involved.
 Each arrow of the compass has three fletchings (yes, I had to look up the technical term), and it’s no coincidence that I also speak three languages.

-There’s also the classic meaning behind a compass, that of finding your bearings in an unknown location.
+There’s also the classic meaning behind a compass, finding your bearings in an unknown location.
 Sadly, my tattoo hasn’t given me any powers in doing this at all.
 I’m usually squinting at Google Maps in every subway station I go to on my various adventures.
-It’s a nice illusion that I have my life together though.
+It’s a nice illusion that I have my life together, though.

 My compass definitely wasn’t my last travel tattoo, and I hope it won’t be my last themed by travel either.